-Thoracic Z-joint Innervation
+Lumbar Z-joint Innervation

-Medial branches of the dorsal rami are responsible for relaying nociceptive signals from the z-joint and the surrounding structures to the CNS3.
-Anatomical studies suggest that the course of the medial branches is variable3.
-This is demonstrated not only between specimens, but also from side to side, and from level to level.
-Between levels the variability of the nerve path decreases at the superolateral aspect of the transverse process This is a bony landmark identifiable under fluoroscopy that can be used to locate the medial branch This variability presents a challenge for clinicians seeking to treat thoracic z-joint pain.
+Medial branches of the dorsal rami are responsible for relaying nociceptive signals from the z-joint and the surrounding structures to the CNS2.
+Anatomical studies suggest that the course of the medial branches lie at the base of the SAP at the transverse process (Figure 5) 2.
+This is a bony landmark identifiable under fluoroscopy that can be used to locate the medial branch.

-Figure 5: Thoracic z-joint innervation
+Figure 5: Lumbar z-joint innervation (medial branches indicated by red arrows)